Walt Heyer

-Walt Heyer (born October 25, 1940) is an American author, activist and speaker who underwent gender reassignment and lived for eight years as a trans woman before detransitioning in 1991.
+Walter James Heyer (born October 25, 1940) is an American author, activist and speaker who underwent gender reassignment and lived for eight years as a trans woman before detransitioning in 1991.

 Biography

 Heyer was born in 1940 in Los Angeles to Charles and Mary Heyer.
 As a child, his grandmother "Mamie" made him a purple dress.
 When his parents discovered this, they would supervise all his visits and his father hit him.
 His uncle would sexually abuse him.
 After what he described as a misdiagnosis of gender dysphoria, Walt Heyer underwent gender reassignment surgery and lived for eight years as a woman named Laura Jensen, before detransitioning.
-His experience led him to support the view "that transgender people often experience regret after transitioning, arguing that what transgender people actually need is 'psychiatric or psychological help.'"
+After his experience, he became a leading proponent of the controversial theory "that transgender people often experience regret after transitioning, and arguing that what transgender people actually need is 'psychiatric or psychological help.'"
 In a 2020 video, Heyer described the source of his gender confusion as "being cross-dressed, being disciplined with a hardwood floor plank, and being sexually molested."

-Once "assistant manager of product planning for America Honda Motor Co", Heyer now works as an author and as a contributor to The Federalist and various other conservative media outlets.
-Left-leaning media watchdog and partisan advocacy group Media Matters for America has criticized Heyer as "a source of extreme transphobic commentary."
+Once "assistant manager of product planning for America Honda Motor Co", Heyer now works as an author and as a contributor to the right-wing website The Federalist and various other conservative media outlets.
+Media watchdog Media Matters for America condemned Heyer as "a source of extreme transphobic commentary."

 Heyer's story is detailed in Ryan T. Anderson's 2018 book, When Harry Became Sally.
-The progressive news website ThinkProgress criticized the book for overemphasizing detransition and Heyer for "[creating] a career for himself of advocating against transgender equality based on his 'ex-trans' narrative."
+Progressive news website ThinkProgress criticized the book for overemphasizing detransition and Heyer for "[creating] a career for himself of advocating against transgender equality based on his 'ex-trans' narrative."

-Heyer's 2019 opinion column in USA Today was cited as one of the paper's ten most read articles of the year, and generated multiple published letters in response.
+Heyer's 2019 opinion column in USA Today was cited as one of the paper's ten most read articles of the year, and generated multiple letters criticizing the factual accuracy of the column.

-In June 2020, YouTube removed a video of a Heritage Foundation panel that included Heyer, citing its hate speech guidelines, a move which was criticized by various conservative media outlets including National Review and The Christian Post.
+In June 2020, YouTube removed a video of a Heritage Foundation panel that included Heyer for violating its hate speech guidelines, the move was opposed by various conservative and catholic media outlets including National Review and The Christian Post.